shuaiwww/learnPy/README.md

 # learnPy
-a repository for the code to learn python
+the code to learn python
+for data science for analytics with AXA